-Perflogs, short for Performance Logs, is an OS generated folder where Windows 10 stores all log files, which includes system issues, performance-related reports.
+Perflogs, short for Performance Logs, is an OS-generated folder where Windows stores all log files, which includes system issues, and performance-related reports.
 And other matrics useful for analysis.
-The folder is located in the root directory (%SYSTEMDRIVE%\PerfLogs) where the OS is installed, but is hidden, and needs admin permission to access it.
+The folder is located in the root directory (%SYSTEMDRIVE%\PerfLogs), where the OS is installed but is hidden and needs admin permission to access it.

 - Expand Data Collectors Sets > User Defined and right-click on it

 - Follow the wizard, and you can choose from a predefined template

 Once done, start the data collection, it will instantly start capturing data that will be stored in the PerfLogs folder.
 If you manually move inside the folder, you will find the logs on the following path.

 There is a Reports.html file inside the folder which you can open in any browser and look at the summary of performance logs file in an understandable and visual format.

 These only log files, and hence you are free to delete the folder, and it’s safe.
 However, every time you delete the folder, it will be autogenerated by the OS.
 If the log files are taking too much time, you can delete them to clear space, but if you are facing the problem often, then it is best to relocate the folder.